Jump to the content

 ICRUSH jewelry stands for durability and high quality.
 The materials we use are not only allergy-friendly but also retain their color even with regular contact with water.

-The majority of our jewelry is made of 316L stainless steel, also known as surgical steel, and is 18-karat gold-plated.
-In addition to surgical steel, we also offer pieces made of 925 sterling silver.
-These pieces are also 18-karat gold-plated.
+The majority of our jewelry is made from high-quality stainless steel and is 18-karat gold plated.
+In addition to stainless steel, we also offer jewelry made from titanium for some of our piercing products, all of which are 18-karat gold plated.

 Here you can find out what our chains , rings , Bracelets and earrings makes it waterproof and how you can protect your ICRUSH jewelry from tarnishing and discoloration.